AbdallahIsmaili/edustack/README.md

 6. **Deployment**: Deploy the website to a staging environment for further testing and then to a production environment.
 Set up monitoring and logging mechanisms to track the website's performance and identify potential issues.

 ### Deliverables

-The deliverables for the Q&A website project would typically include:

 1. **Project Documentation**: Comprehensive documentation outlining the project requirements, architecture, design, and implementation details.